itmat/Normalization/README.md

 This runs the Normalization pipeline. <br>
 You can also run it step by step using the scripts documented in [#2.
 NORMALIZATION STEPS](https://github.com/itmat/Normalization/tree/master#2-normalization-steps).

-By default, the pipeline will pause after [5) Predict Number of Reads](https://github.com/itmat/Normalization/tree/master#5-predict-number-of-reads).
-You will have a chance to check the following before resuming:
+By default, the pipeline will pause after the [5) Predict Number of Reads](https://github.com/itmat/Normalization/tree/master#5-predict-number-of-reads) step.
+You will have a chance to check the following before resuming:<br>
- (1) number of reads you will have after normalization
+ (1) number of reads you will have after normalization<br>
-     - modify the list of sample directories accordingly.
+     - modify the list of sample directories accordingly.<br>
- (2) percent high expressors
+ (2) percent high expressors<br>
-     - use -cutoff_highexp <n> option to set/change the highexpressor cutoff value.
+     - use -cutoff_highexp <n> option to set/change the highexpressor cutoff value.<br>

     run_normalization --sample_dirs <file of sample_dirs> --loc <s> \
     --unaligned <file of fa/fqfiles> --samfilename <s> --cfg <cfg file> [options]